nickostark/xdash/README.md

 ```
 1. Authenticate with a subscriber email (must exist in WordPress DB and have an active plan).
 2. Enter the OTP sent via email.
 Verified sessions receive a signed cookie for short-lived re-authentication.
 3. Use the **Upload** tab to provide the X/Twitter CSV export.
-The file is stored as `source_data.csv` so subsequent tabs can use it.
+The data is kept only in your active browser tab; closing the tab clears it for everyone.

 ### Demo Mode (No Authentication)
 If you only want to explore the dashboard locally without connecting to MySQL, MongoDB, SMTP, or WordPress subscribers, enable demo mode.
 This skips the entire login/OTP workflow and signs you in with a placeholder email.